 - 18 hour Ashtanga Yoga Teacher Internship under Lisa Ash at Maya Yoga

 - Completed courses in Mindfulness Based Stress Reduction and Mindful Self-Compassion.
 She co-teaches MSC in conjunction with Self Compassion KC.

 Dr. Ochester received her doctorate in clinical psychology from Wright State University School of Professional Psychology’s APA approved Psy.D. program and her masters of science degree in clinical psychology from Eastern Kentucky University.
-She manages an independent psychology practice (Ochester Psychological Services, LLC), occasionally teaches at the university level and supervises aspiring psychologists, and manages a holistic wellness resource list for the Kansas City Metro.
+She manages an independent psychology practice (Ochester Psychological Services, LLC), occasionally teaches at the university level and supervises aspiring psychologists, and manages a mental health and wellness resource list for the Kansas City Metro.
 She also provides consultation services, workshops and classes to the community.
 Read Dr. Ochester’s Mind-Body Vita for more information about her mindfulness training, experience and interests.

 Does the training of your mindfulness professional matter?